Frequently Asked Questions

 What is the difference between a nursing home and an assisted living?

 Nursing homes existed long before assisted living and were born out of the need to provide around the clock medical care for older adults who could not be cared for at home.
 While assisted living typically has 24/7 access to nursing care, the focus is on providing a socially active residential community for older adults.
 Residents with more complicated medical needs, such as chronic wound care or complex illnesses may have to live in a nursing home.
 But for most seniors, the activities of daily life can be cared for in the non-medical setting of an assisted living community.

 What is the difference between an assisted living facility and a board and care home?

 In Florida, board and care homes are assisted living facilities with the same Residential Care For the Elderly (RCFE) license as the larger communities.
 The difference is that board and care homes are licensed for a maximum of six to eight residents and are generally located in residential neighborhoods.
 Seniors who live in board and care homes generally have higher care needs or are in the mid-to-late stages of dementia.

 What area(s) does Assisted Living Locators cover?

-Our Northeast Florida office covers Nassau, Duval, Clay, St. Johns, Flagler and
+Our Jacksonville Florida office covers Nassau, Duval, Clay, St. Johns, Flagler and

 Northern Volusia counties.